Professional Services Volunteering Over 50

 In many cases the professional volunteer service organizations concentrate their efforts on projects that require experience in a particular career or specialty.
 There are, however, organizations whose projects utilize a combination of professional experiences.
 The prospective volunteer should study the needs, requirements and projects of each organization to determine which one will provide the best match for his or her experience and interests.

 While researching this article I contacted seven organizations that have professional volunteer programs.
-They are: International Senior Lawyers Project (ISLP), Financial Services Volunteer Corps (FSVC), ACDI/VOCA, CNFA, The International Executive Service Corps (IESC), Engineers Without Borders (EWB), and CHF International (CHF).
+They are: International Senior Lawyers Project (ISLP), Financial Services Volunteer Corps (FSVC), ACDI/VOCA, CNFA, The International Executive Service Corps (IESC), Engineers Without Borders (EWB), and Global Communities.
 All of the organizations were enthusiastic about recruiting qualified volunteers.

 There are guidelines and parameters that each of the organizations use to choose volunteers.
 Diana Roach, Director of Volunteer Programs at ACDI/VOCA said that her organization develops their volunteer needs within existing field projects.
 The volunteer must have the technical experience that has been requested by the field project.
 ACDI/VOCA also likes the volunteer candidate to have at least ten years of experience in their specialty.
 Scott Clark who heads-up the CNFA Farmer to Farmer Program said, “We seek out highly qualified and experienced professionals with a solid basis in their given specialty area.
 In many cases, these are late-career professionals or retirees who have had many decades of experience.
 In other cases, our volunteers are in their early to mid-career stage, but have highly specific technical skills, excellent agricultural education skills, or both.”